lolrazh/Brain/README.md

 **Param Data** is a set of all the parameters you would want to control, provided they are connected to the component.
 This chunk of text goes into the `user` part of the prompt for the API call and is collected everytime to account for any changes in the parameters.

-**Text Prompt** is basically a short sentence in natural language describing what you want the component to do.
+**Text Prompt** is a short sentence in natural language describing what you want the component to do.
 This chunk of text also goes into the `user` part of the prompt for the API call and is arugably the most important part of the component.

 ## License